TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-31-symfony-vs-laravel-vs-nette-which-php-framework-you-should-choose.md

 ## So Which PHP Framework is the Silver Bullet?

 According to Wikipedia "the only weapon that is effective against a werewolf, witch, or other monsters".
 But also "a direct and effortless solution to a problem."
-Spoiler alert: **Silver bullet does not exists.**
+Spoiler alert: **Silver bullet does not exist.**

-What does that mean in software world?
-Let's say you use framework A. You have many problems - bad documentation, missing package in core for command bus etc. - with it and you've heard that all of them solves framework B. So you migrate to framework B. Many problems solved.
+What does that mean in the software world?
+Let's say you use framework A. You have many problems - bad documentation, missing package in the core for command bus etc. - with it and you've heard that all of them solves framework B. So you migrate to framework B. Many problems solved.
 You use it for 2 years and  new problems appear and you've just heard that all of them solves framework C...

 <blockquote class="blockquote text-center mt-lg-5 mb-lg-5">
     There are no solutions.
 There are only trade-offs.